pku-lemonade/review/README.md

 # About NLR

-The New Lemon Review is a paper review list maintained by [LEMONADE](https://www.youwei.xyz) at Peking University.
+The New Lemonade Review is a paper review list maintained by [LEMONADE](https://www.youwei.xyz) at Peking University.
 The list is updated regularly by prospective and current PhD students.
 It is intended to provide a comprehensive overview of the quintessential research ideas in the field of computer architecture and systems.

 ## Guidelines